abccastro/House-Price-Prediction-using-Polynomial-Regression/House Price Prediction/README.md

 # House Price Prediction for King County, USA

-A polynomial regression algorithm was utilized to develop and assess a model that could predict the house prices in King County, USA based on the given house information.
+The program has used polynomial regression algorithm to develop and train the model that could predict the house prices in King County, USA based on the given house information.
+The model was then evaluated using R-squared, MAE, MSE and RMSE metrics.

 - Number of bedrooms
-- Number of bathrooms (full bathroom)
+- Number of bathrooms
 - Number of floors
 - Is overlooking the waterfront?
-- The year the house was initially built
+- Year the house was initially built
-- The year of the house’s last renovation
+- Year the house was last renovated
-- An index from 0 to 4 of how good the view of the property was
+- View of the property (index from 0 to 4)?
-- An index from 1 to 5 on the condition of the apartment
+- Condition of the house (index from 1 to 5)
-- An index from 1 to 13, where 1-3 falls short of building construction and design, 7 has an average level of construction and design, and 11-13 have a high quality level of construction and design.
+- Construction and design (index from 1 to 13)
-- Square footage of the apartments interior living space
+- Square footage of the house's interior living space
 - Square footage of the land space
 - Square footage of the interior housing space that is above ground level
 - Square footage of the interior housing space that is below ground level
-- Square footage of interior housing living space for the nearest 15 neighbors
+- Square footage of the interior housing living space for the nearest 15 neighbors
 - Square footage of the land lots of the nearest 15 neighbors
 - Lattitude
 - Longitude

 The datasets were obtained from the website https://www.kaggle.com/datasets/harlfoxem/housesalesprediction